iantelli/Yasmina-Ian/index.md

 This document would be found useful for
 * web dev students and beginners who need extra guidance on managing their back end projects.
-* intermediate developers who are interested in building web applications.
+* intermediate developers who are interested in building web application and extending their full stack knowledge

 {: .fs-6 .fw-300 }